Asymmetric GANs for Image-to-Image Translation: Experiments

-We follow both CycleGAN and StarGAN, and use the same perceptual study protocol to evaluate the generated images, which is a ``real vs fake" perceptual metric to assess the realism from a holistic level.
-Tables \ref{tab:rafd}, \ref{tab:result_paint} and \ref{tab:result_amt} report the performance of the AMT perceptual test.
-As we can see from Tables~\ref{tab:rafd}, \ref{tab:result_paint} and \ref{tab:result_amt}, the proposed AsymmetricGAN achieves very competitive results compared with baselines.
-We observe that the proposed AsymmetricGAN significantly outperforms StarGAN trained using one generator on most of the metrics and on all the datasets.
-We also note that supervised Pix2pix shows worse results than unpaired methods in Table~\ref{tab:result_amt}, which can be also observed in DualGAN~\cite{yi2017dualgan}.
+\textbf{Quantitative Comparison on All Tasks.} We follow both CycleGAN and StarGAN, and use the same perceptual study protocol to evaluate the generated images, which is a perceptual metric to assess the realism from a holistic level.
+As we can see from Tables~\ref{tab:result_amt}, \ref{tab:result_paint} and \ref{tab:rafd}, AsymmetricGAN achieves very competitive results compared with baselines.
+Moreover, we observe that AsymmetricGAN significantly outperforms StarGAN trained using one generator on most of the metrics and on all the datasets.
+We also note that supervised Pix2pix shows worse results than unpaired methods in Table~\ref{tab:result_amt}, which can be also observed in~\cite{yi2017dualgan}.

 We then adopt IS~\cite{salimans2016improved} to measure the quality of synthesized images.
-The results are shown in Tables \ref{tab:rafd} and \ref{tab:result}.
-AsymmetricGAN generates sharper and more photo-realistic results than Dist.+Cycle, Self Dist. and StarGAN, while the latter models present slightly higher IS.
-However, higher IS does not necessarily mean higher quality.
-Higher quality images may have smaller IS as demonstrated in other image generation~\cite{ma2017pose} and super-resolution tasks~\cite{johnson2016perceptual}.
+IS tries to capture two properties of generated images, i.e., image quality and diversity.
+Results compared with the most related two works (i.e., CycleGAN and StarGAN) are shown in Table \ref{tab:rafd}.
+We see that our method achieves better IS than both CycleGAN and StarGAN.
 Moreover, we employ FID~\cite{heusel2017gans} to evaluate the performance on both RaFD and painting style datasets.
-Results are shown in Tables \ref{tab:rafd} and \ref{tab:result_paint}, we can see that AsymmetricGAN achieves the best results compared with both StarGAN and CycleGAN.
+Results compared with CycleGAN and StarGAN are shown in Tables \ref{tab:result_paint} and \ref{tab:rafd}, we observe that AsymmetricGAN achieves the best results compared with StarGAN and CycleGAN.
 We finally compute Classification Accuracy (CA) on the generated images as in~\cite{choi2017stargan}.
-We train different classifiers on the AR Face, Alps, Bu3dfe, Collection datasets, respectively.
-For each dataset, we take the real image as training data and the generated images of different models as testing data.
-For the AR Face, Alps and Collection datasets, we report top 1 classification accuracy.
-For the Bu3dfe dataset, we present both top 1 and top 5 classification accuracies.
-Tables~\ref{tab:result_paint} and \ref{tab:result} show the results.
-Note that the proposed AsymmetricGAN outperforms the baselines on the AR Face, Bu3dfe and Collection datasets.
-On the Alps dataset, StarGAN achieves slightly better performance than ours but the translated images by our model contain fewer visual artifacts than StarGAN as shown in Fig.~\ref{fig:comparison_alps}.
+Table \ref{tab:result_paint} shows the results on style transfer task.
+We see that AsymmetricGAN significantly outperforms both CycleGAN and StarGAN.